dvescovi1/DCC_testor/README.md

 ### <b>Keywords</b>

-FreeRTOS, Mutex
+NMRA, DCC

 ### <b>Hardware and Software environment</b>

   - This application runs on STM32H563xx devices.
-  - This application has been tested with STMicroelectronics NUCLEO-H563ZI board MB1404 Rev. C01
-    and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STMicroelectronics NUCLEO-H563ZI board and can be easily tailored to any other supported device and development board.

   - This application uses USART3 to display output, the hyperterminal configuration is as follows: